Learn more about applying for an undergraduate course, find answers to the most frequently asked questions, and chat to our staff and students.

 We want you to feel fully supported whilst studying with us.
-You can find out more about our Facilities, Library service, Disability Support and Inclusion team, Counselling service, and Welfare team here.
+In the University of Law Student Support Service, you will find the Library service, Disability Support and Inclusion team, Counselling service, and Welfare team.

 Our Employability Service is also with you every step of the way – from pre-application, during study and as alumni.
 It is part of our mission to provide excellent employability outcomes for our students; 92% of our full-time UK LLB students graduating in 2017 secured employment or further study within six months of successfully completing their course.

 How do I apply for an apprenticeship?

 Apprenticeships offer employers and individuals a range of tailored options, all of which develop individuals’ wider business skills as well as their legal and job-specific knowledge.
 It is now possible for talented future lawyers to take an apprenticeship route all the way from leaving school to qualification as a solicitor, without incurring any student debt.

 University of Law: All you need to know on apprenticeship (FAQs).

 With 13 locations in 12 cities across the UK, and international campuses in Berlin and Hong Kong, The University of Law offers a diverse choice of locations to study in.
 Whether it’s the bustling cities of London and Manchester or the heritage-rich Guildford that appeals, all of our campuses provide the same first-class professional learning environment.
 Our well-equipped IT suites, comprehensive law libraries, quiet study areas and vibrant social spots cater to all your study needs.

 University of Law: Student Facilities.